Talk to others with an Ostomy

 John

 A job with an international consultancy would be right for you.
 Dubai is truly an international city.
-Many American and British expats residing there.
+Many American and British expats reside there.
 I would suggest trying there for a job you can do remotely.

 Best wishes